-Dr. Khismatullin, together with Dr. Holt (Boston U.), has been awarded a grant from National Science Foundation to develop a novel noncontact method for the measurement of mechanical properties of biological materials.
+Dr. Khismatullin, together with Dr. Holt (Boston U.), has been awarded a grant from National Science Foundation to develop and experimentally validate novel rheological models for reactive biological materials.
 This grant will start on November 1st, 2014 and will support one graduate student and summer work of two undegraduate students.

 June 2014: Hongzhi is in UCSD

 Dr. Hongzhi Lan, who was a graduate student and then a postdoctoral researcher in our lab, will begin his new postdoctoral position in the laboratory of Dr. Alison Marsden (Department of Mechanical and Aerospace Engineering, University of California - San Diego) on August 1st.
 Congratulations and good luck on your new job, Hongzhi!